 Western District Judge Philip Martinez had asked the senators to start the process of replacing Judge Junell “at the earliest opportunity,” and emphasized the strain his departure puts on the remaining judges: “Being taken away physically to go hear cases three hours down the road affects what we can do here,” Judge Martinez said.
 “We need somebody desperately.”

 This inefficient approach, which ensures that a court is already shorthanded before the lengthy nomination and confirmation process even begins, contrasts sharply with processes used in other states.
-For example, senators from Massachusetts, Rhode Island, and Hawaii are currently considering applications to fill vacancies announced for later this year.
-In Minnesota, Senators Al Franken and Amy Klobuchar have already recommended a nominee for a district court seat that will become vacant in August 2015.
+For example, senators from Massachusetts, Rhode Island, and Hawaii are currently considering candidates to fill vacancies announced for later this year.
+In Minnesota, Senators Al Franken and Amy Klobuchar in February recommended state supreme court Justice Wilhelmina Wright for a district court seat that will become vacant in August 2015.
+President Obama formally nominated Justice Wright on April 15, 2015.
 And last year, the timely work of home-state senators allowed President Obama to make nine judicial nominations to district court seats that were not yet open.

 As Judges Davis and Martinez explained in their requests for a faster nomination process, judicial vacancies threaten the fair administration of justice, and undermine the Constitution’s promise of equal justice under law.

-In Texas, the 10 current judicial vacancies have been without a judge for a combined 14 years.
+In Texas, the 9 current judicial vacancies have been without a judge—and without a nominee—for a combined 12 years.
 There is no time to waste in filling each and every one of them.